May 2019Transmittal 459

 regulations that require swap dealers and security-based swap dealers

-under the agencies’ respective jurisdictions to exchange margin with
+under the agencies’ respective jurisdictions to exchange margin

-margin rule).
+(swap margin rule).

 More...

-The swap margin rule takes effect under a phased compliance schedule
+The swap margin rule takes effect under a phased compliance

-rule continue to hold swaps in their portfolios that were entered
+by the rule continue to hold swaps in their portfolios that were entered

 into before the effective dates of the rule.
 Those swaps are grandfathered